-&lt;sup># Magnus Henrekson has been the CEO of the Research Institute of Industrial Economics (IFN) since November 2005 and was the Jacob Wallenberg Professor of Economics at the Stockholm School of Economics until 2009.
+Magnus Henrekson has been the CEO of the Research Institute of Industrial Economics (IFN) since 2005 and was Jacob Wallenberg Professor of Economics at the Stockholm School of Economics until 2009.
 In recent years, his own research has primarily focused on the economics of entrepreneurship.

-Contact details: Research Institute of Industrial Economics (IFN), Box 55665, SE-102 15 Stockholm.
-Tel.: 08-665 45 02.
-E-mail: Magnus.Henrekson@ifn.se.
-Personal website: www.ifn.se/mh.
+Address for correspondence: Research Institute of Industrial Economics (IFN), Box 55665, SE 102 15 Stockholm (Sweden); tel.: 08-665 45 02; Magnus.Henrekson@ifn.se; personal website: www. ifn.se/mh had on their personal and professional development.
+These contributions, together with several essays about former IUI CEOS and chairmen, have been compiled in Henrekson (2009).